 Where the design community meets.

-London Product Design Manager @ LifeWorks Joined almost 8 years ago via an invitation from Jaleh A.
+London Product Design Manager @ LifeWorks Joined over 9 years ago via an invitation from Jaleh A.

 I had this happen again today actually.
 I wanted to change my password on ring.com, as somehow the one in my password manager was out of sync.
 I tried 2 or 3 times first using the incorrect password manager stored credentials, then did a password reset via email, after which I was still locked out.
 Surely once a password reset has been confirmed the lock should be lifted automatically?
 Instead I need to wait an undefined period of time before trying again.